 Bacopa Literary Review

-Writers Alliance of Gainesville's international print journal in its 8th year -- 2017 cover design by Dancing Ghost Productions -- This blog cited among Top Literary Blogs for Writers and Publishing Agents -- To read examples of the quality of work we seek, click for flash, poetry, fiction, or nonfiction
+Writers Alliance of Gainesville's international print journal in its 9th year -- 2017 cover by Dancing Ghost.
+For quality of work we seek, click on: Short Story, Poetry, Prose Poetry, Creative Nonfiction.

 Friday, April 22, 2016

 "Hand half-way to the cafeteria door, I'm listening this morning to the noise off the lake, a small, dirty one with a carillon like a fist rising straight up out of the water.
 I'm thinking: the swans must be at it again."

 Why did I smile in the few seconds it took me to read this opening paragraph of "Ducking" by Emily Hipchen?
 Because -- with only two sentences -- she brings us into action, surrounds us with deftly drawn images and sounds, gives us a glimpse of the narrator's character, and propels us forward with the desire for more.

 From this start, you can see why Emily Hipchen won a Creative Nonfiction prize in Bacopa 2014.
 And you won't be surprised to learn she's Dr. Hipchen, a professor at the University of West Georgia, and teaches creative nonfiction.
 There isn't room here for all 2,343 words of "Ducking" (and this story alone is worth the price of our 2014 edition), but I'll quote enough to show how artfully this story builds from the beginning, then brings us back, having gained new insights along the way.